Stilijan/vertex-disjoint-paths/README.md

 $ mvn exec:java -Dexec.args="<path-to-gr-file> <number-pairs> <mode> [<iterations>]"
 ```

-For the third argument you can either choose `DEFAULT_MODE` OR `BENCHMARK_MODE`.
+For the third argument you can either choose `DEFAULT_MODE` or `BENCHMARK_MODE`.
 Optionally, if you want to benchmark the algorithm,
 you can specify a fourth argument for the benchmarking iterations.
-Note, that if you are on Powershell, you must type single quotes `''` around
+Note that if you are on Powershell, you must type single quotes `''` around
 the `-Dexec.args="..."` argument.